 Two years later, I kind of feel its been a blessing in disguise.
 A lot of stuff has changed for the better.

 The reason for this post is though a question I came across on Quora.
 So, I looked up for like fifteen minutes in the Diabetes topic, and could not find the damn question.
-Basically the question was about type-1 diabetes, and how the asker’s friend’s mother did not allow him to play, because the friend had T1D.
+Basically the question was about type-1 diabetes, and how the mother of the friend of the person who had asked the question, did not allow him to play outside, because the friend had T1D.

 This is a part answer to the question.

 - I eat well: As a result of the broad food-ban that followed, I curbed the amount of fast food, carbonated water I used to drink.
 Fruits sort of became the norm.